3.3.2 Domestic Abuse

 This guidance is intended to complement these child protection procedures and other practice guidance on integrated working, early intervention and the Family Common Assessment Framework (FCAF).
 It takes into account the extension to the definition of 'harm' to children which came into effect through legislation in 2005.
 This now includes the harm that children suffer by seeing or hearing the ill treatment of another, particularly in the home.
 Locally these approaches have been incorporated into the Thresholds of Need guidance.

-However, this broader definition of harm does not mean that practitioners should start referring every child living with domestic abuse to the Children's social care.
-Careful assessments and multi-agency responses are still required, in the context of a good understanding of the impact of domestic abuse on children and young people.
+Careful assessments and multi-agency responses are required, in the context of a good understanding of the impact of domestic abuse on children and young people.
 No single agency can address all the needs of children, young people and adults affected by, or perpetrating, domestic abuse.
 For any intervention to be effective agencies must work together, and be prepared to take on the challenges this can create.

-An area of concern from some professionals has been that abusive behaviour towards a child's mother is not necessarily the focus for child protection workers, who feel the child's needs should be paramount.
+An area of concern from some professionals has been that abusive behaviour towards a child's parent/mother is not necessarily the focus for child protection workers, who feel the child's needs should be paramount.
 Women living with domestic abuse risk being seen as 'failing to protect' their child.
 Equally, reducing the needs of children to those of their non-abusing parent can also be criticised.
 What is important is to recognise that where there is domestic abuse, the best way to protect children is usually to support their non-abusing parent and to hold the abusive parent accountable, while acknowledging where they also have separate needs.
-Assessments must consider the protective role the non-abusing parent may have been undertaking up to that point, at what point living with violence and abuse can be associated with poor parenting, and how to confront these issues with sensitivity.
+Assessments must consider the protective role the non-abusing parent may have been undertaking up to that point, that using abuse against the other parent is a parenting choice on the part of the abuser, and how to confront these issues with sensitivity.

 6. Recognising and Assessing the Impact of Domestic Abuse on Children and Young People